Parents’ Guide to Title I Programs in Addison Central School District

 - The type of college degree major the teacher has and the field of discipline for any graduate degree or certificate; and

 - If your child is receiving Title I services from paraprofessionals and, if so, his/her qualifications.

-If you would like any of this information concerning your child's teacher, please contact Principal Brankman.
+If you would like any of this information concerning your child's teacher, please contact Principal Canales.

 Assessment: Parents of students in Title I schools have the right to request information about any State or local education policy regarding student participation in Federal, State, or locally required assessments, including information about policy, procedure, or parental rights to opt children out of assessments, where applicable.
-For information, ask your school principal.
+For information, visit the State Assessment Requirements page on the ACSD website, or ask your school principal.

 School and Home Compact